Lapshin/mapuche/README.md

 - [ ] implement `--help`/`--version`
 - [x] copy cell content (press Shift and select using mouse as you would in other terminal apps.)
 - [ ] regex filters
+- [ ] map diff: highlight reduced sections with green and red otherwise (also, add shortcut "hide reduced")
 - [x] button that hides debug sections
 - [x] columns sort
 - [x] support expand/collapse by left/right arrows and space button